 Joe Henner is a partner on the firm's Construction practice team, based in the Atlanta office.
-He has more than two decades of experience representing clients in the construction industry.
-Mr. Henner works closely with public and private owners, developers, large general contractors, specialty government subcontractors, and sureties.
+Mr. Henner has represented all major participants in the industry, including international and national general contractors, construction managers, design-builders, and public and private owners.

 Before joining Jones Walker LLP, Mr. Henner practiced in the Atlanta office of an Am Law 100 firm, where he was a partner on the Construction and Infrastructure team.

 •50 Jones Walker Attorneys Ranked in Chambers USA 2016

 •Jones Walker LLP Expands Construction Practice with Team in Atlanta

 •Recognized in Chambers USA: America's Leading Lawyers for Business in the area of Construction Law (2009, 2010, 2015, and 2016)

 •Recommended by Legal 500 US in the area of Real Estate and Construction (2012, 2016)

 •Named a 2009 Georgia Super Lawyer in the area of Construction/Surety by Super Lawyers